Understanding GreyNoise Datasets

 When is it best to query it?

 The RIOT data set is best used to filter outbound traffic leaving your network.
-It can be applied to determine which traffic is going to known services so that your focus can be on the connections going to unknown IPs.
+It can be applied to determine which traffic is going to known services so that you can focus on the connections going to unknown IPs.